chefpatatdev/TVC-mount-generator/README.md

 ## Mathmatical description of kinematics
 This is a 3 bar linkage system.
 Known variables are $S1,S2,L1,L2,L3,\theta$.

-First step is to find the P1 coordinates:
+First step is to find the P1 coordinates.

 $$x_1 = L1*sin(\theta)$$
 $$y_1 = L1*cos(\theta)$$